charmoniumQ/wf-reg-test/docs/icse_nier.md

 - Sandia's internal repository

 We cannot take one computational experiment and simulate it one, five, and ten years into the future.
-Instead, we will look for historical revisions of an experiment from one, five, or ten years ago and simulate it today.
+Instead, we will look for historical revisions [DSK: versions?] of an experiment from one, five, or ten years ago and simulate it today.
-All of the registries above store historical revisions of the workflow.
+All of the registries above store historical revisions [DSK; versions?] of the workflow.
 We make a _time symmetry_ assumption: historical rates of change will be similar to the future rate of change.
 It is likely that some will still work and some sill fail, due to software collapse.

-We will run the following pseudo-code to collect the data.
-We will analyze it as described in the next section and publish the raw data for other researchers.
+We will run the following pseudo-code to collect the data, which we will analyze as described in the next section.
+We plan to publish the raw data we collect for other researchers.

 ```
 for registry in registries: